canyon-online/pybind11-example-dll/README.md

 # pybind11-example-dll

-A simple example project demonstrating how to use pybind11 to create Python bindings for C++ code that uses a separate DLL library.
+A simple example project demonstrating how to use pybind11 to create Python bindings for C++ code that uses a separate shared library.

 ## Overview

 This project creates a Python module `example` that exposes C++ functions to Python.
 The project demonstrates:
-- Building a shared library (DLL on Windows) with exported functions
+- Building a shared library with exported functions
-- Creating pybind11 bindings that use the DLL functions
+- Creating pybind11 bindings that use the shared functions
 - Cross-platform compilation (Windows/Linux)
 - Modern Python packaging with scikit-build-core